LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 Before installing a Kubernetes cloud with Tanzu, the ``tkg`` utility has to be set up.

 -  Install both ``docker`` and ``kubectl``.
 -  Download the Tanzu-related binaries from `here <https://www.vmware.com/go/get-tkg>`__.
-A VMWare account is required to login and download it.
+A VMware account is required to login and download it.
 -  Extract the binaries:  ``tar -v -x -f tkg-linux-amd64-v${TKG_VERSION}-vmware.1.tar.gz``
 -  Move them into an executable location in ``$PATH``: ``chmod +x ./tkg/* && mv ./tkg/* ~/.local/bin/``
 -  Symlink the ``tkg`` binary: ``ln -s ~/.local/bin/tkg-linux-amd64-v${TKG_VERSION}+vmware.1 ~/.local/bin/tkg``